signalfx/splunk-otel-collector/cmd/translatesfx/README.md

       - signalfx
 ```

-## Translatable Features
+## Translatable features

 #### Monitors

-Smart Agent monitors are translated into Otel receivers and placed into the
+Smart Agent monitors are translated into OTel receivers and placed into the
 appropriate pipelines.

 For example, the Smart Agent monitor: